Appkube-awsx/awsx-getelementdetails/specs/EKS/eks-api-spec.md

 **Algorithm/ Pseudo Code**

 **Algorithm:**
-- CPU requests panel - Fire a cloudwatch query for CPU requests, using metric namespace as CPU_Requests.
+- CPU requests panel - metric name - node_cpu_request, Metric Namespace - EKS, node_cpu_request is not reported directly as a metric, but is a field in performance log events.

  **Pseudo Code:**